chadgoding-ping/Solution-WorkForce/README.md

 * Uncheck the `Outbound Provisioning` checkbox if you don't want to configure this.
 * For the Extended Properties -- type `Basic` or `Passwordless` (depending on what journey you want a User Authentication to take)
 * Use the `Default Policy Contract` to Map values into the Connection

+### PingID for Self Service Password Reset
+The HTML Form adapter stores the PID Properties as an encrypted JWT, unlike the PID Adapter that uses a base64 encoding.
+This means that you need to manually import your PID Properties file into the HTML Form.

+**Note**: The PID Properties upload is in the `Advanced` Properties of the Adapter, not near the SSPR settings.

+You will also need to enable PingID as the SSPR method -- the Adapter won't save without the PID Properties.

 ### Authentication Policy
 Extended Property Selector